 METHEMOGLOBINEMIA & HEMOLYSIS PRODUCED BY OXIDANT CHEMICALS

 Methemoglobin is formed by the oxidation of ferrous (Fe2+) hemoglobin to ferric (Fe3+) hemoglobin.
 It was first recognized in the 1800s, when coal tars were converted into individual chemicals that served as precursors for many products ranging from explosives to synthetic dyes and perfumes.
 Overexposure to these chemicals—which included anilines, nitrobenzenes, and quinones—was common, and little was known about their potential toxicity.
 Workers in these plants came to be known as “blue workers” because they suffered from “blue lip” as a result of the chronic cyanosis from toxin-induced methemoglobinemia that developed in many of them.
 Gradually it was recognized that oxidation of hemoglobin was toxic to red blood cells and could be followed by an acute and life-threatening hemolysis known as Heinz body anemia.
 Heinz bodies are red blood cell inclusions that represent precipitated hemoglobin and are seen classically in individuals with a deficiency of glucose-6-phosphate dehydrogenase (G6PD) after exposure to an oxidant stress.
-Normal individuals exposed to large amounts of oxidant chemicals ...
+Normal individuals exposed to large amounts ...